Vidski/BackendTemplate/README.md

   <b>Useful guides</b>
 </h1>

-These are useful guides to customize our django apps, modifying the default User model and specifying a more secure authentication for REST apis.
+These are useful guides to customize our django apps, modifying the default User model.

 <a name="customusermodel"/>